josephmannis/pull-request-widget/README.md

 **Be sure you don't share this token with anyone.
 Delete it from GitHub if you think someone has it.**

 #### Configure the Widget
-1. Download the widget binary from the releases tab.
+1. Download the widget binary (`uebersicht-pullrequest.widget.zip`) from the releases tab.
 2. Drop the folder into your Übersicht widget folder.
 3. Open `index.jsx` and add your personal github API key to the `GITHUB_KEY` constant in `src/api.js`.
 Save the file.